CSU Online offers programs that qualify for:

 Many employers provide some form of tuition assistance plan (TAP).
 Contact your employer's Benefits or Education office for more information.

-The Employer Tuition Assistance Form must be completed by you and your employer or sponsor and submitted to the Student Financial Services office.
+The Employer Tuition Assistance Form must be completed by you and your employer or sponsor and submitted to the Office of Financial Aid.
 Your employer must indicate they will provide tuition assistance or reimbursement for your education.
 The amount your employer provides will be assessed as a resource in addition to financial aid.

 Disbursement and Payment